-If you’re allowed to lower that rate to 3%, you save $400 each month on interest and principal payments, giving you extra cash to put toward your financial goals or savings.
-A lower rate means lower monthly payments, and not only that, you’ll pay less for your house overall.
+If you can lower that rate to 3%, you save $400 monthly on interest and principal payments, giving you extra cash for your financial goals or savings.
+A lower rate means lower monthly payments, and not only that; you’ll pay less for your house overall.

 With a lower interest rate on your refinancing, it’s possible to have your PMI removed.
 The PMI costs $300 to $400 monthly on top of your principal and interest.
 If you eliminate the PMI, you save that money each month.
 This will work if your new mortgage is for 80% or less of the home’s current appraised value.

 PMI (Private Mortgage Insurance) protects the lender, not you, from defaulting on the loan.
-It is used when a borrower buys a home with a small down payment of less than 20%, and small down payments for lenders pose a risk.
+It is used when a borrower buys a home with a small down payment of less than 20% and trim down costs for lenders pose a risk.

 Homeowners with a government loan often go out of their way to increase their creditworthiness and score to move to a conventional loan to avoid paying the monthly mortgage insurance.

-If you don’t want to make monthly mortgage payments in the years to come, you can refinance to shorten your mortgage length.
+If you don’t want to make monthly mortgage payments in the coming years, you can refinance to shorten your mortgage length.
 If you convert from a 30-year mortgage to a 15-year mortgage—the recommended option to refinance, as we said earlier—you can pay off your loan faster or earlier.

-You save a lot of money in interest payments over the life of your loan and build equity in your home at a faster pace.
+You save a lot of money in interest payments over the life of your loan and build equity in your home faster.

 In the process, you will increase your monthly payment since your lender will require more significant amounts to pay off your balance in a shorter period.